Videars/Blockchain-Consistency/README.md

 # Blockchain-Consistency
-Master's thesis project with the aim of studying the consistency property in consensus algorithms
+Master's thesis project with the aim of studying the consistency property of the Sleepy protocol of consensus